 Hands Together is incorporated in the state of Pennsylvania and governed by a board of trustees who receive no compensation for service.
 An executive director and support staff of two run the organization in the U.S., and Fr.
 Tom Hagan anchors the activities in Haiti where he resides.
-All of Hands together's outreach programs are Haitian-run, providing employment for hundreds of people in Port-au-Prince and Gonaives.
-Peroidically, U.S. volunteers contribute training and guidance for educational, medical and suatainable development projects.
+All of Hands Together's outreach programs are Haitian-run, providing employment for hundreds of people in Port-au-Prince and Gonaives.
+Peroidically, U.S. volunteers contribute training and guidance for educational, medical and sustainable development projects.

 Hands Together maintains offices in Springfield, MA, Port-au-Prince and Gonaives, Haiti.

 Hands Together created a Haitian NGO - Men Ansamn/Mains Unis (Hands Together) that encompasses the projects and activities from our Gonaives office and is headed by Fr.
 Gerard Dormevil.
 This NGO is entirely Haitian run.

 Individual donations, proceeds from Catholic Mission Appeals, private foundations, funding from partner organizations, and several fund raising events provide Hands Together with the bulk of its revenue each year.